• Truth matters

 LIBERAL ARTS

 The word liberal in liberal arts and liberal education does not refer to the opposite of conservative; it refers to being free, the opposite of constrained and subjugated.
-The liberal arts curriculum at Saint Mary’s is designed to help students learn how to think and how to communicate.
-In other words, these habits help men and women become wise, not just smart.
+The liberal arts curriculum at Saint Mary’s is designed to help students learn how to think and how to communicate as students seek to grow in wisdom.

 ATHLETIC EXCELLENCE